sd2020spring/sd2020spring.github.io/_assignments/final-project.md

 The teaching team will offer suggestions and give feedback on draft videos related to production quality and content.

 **Submission mechanics**:
+Submit a link to your demo video on Canvas.
-Your demo video must be completed and shared in time to present at the {{ part.due | date: '%b %-d' }} final event.
+Your demo video must be completed and shared in time to present at the final event.
-Your project README or project web site must link to your video.
-Please do not host large binary files like your video in your GitHub repo; ask the teaching team if you need help with alternatives.
+Your project README or project web site should also link to your video.
+Please **do not** host large binary files like your video in your GitHub repo; ask the teaching team if you need help with alternatives.

 ### Code submission

-{% assign part = page.parts[page.expo_part] %}
+{% assign part = page.parts[page.code_part] %}
 _Due: {{ part.due | date: '%A, %B %-d' }}_

 **Project code is worth 40% of the project grade (see code rubric on the [course policy page]({% link pages/policies.md %}))**